Camp Reynolds: Industrial parks

 The parks are owned and operated by Greenville-Reynolds Development Corporation.
 The original park consisted of a 430-acre portion of the one-time army training center now occupied by numerous industrial, warehouse, and service-related operations.
 An additional 40-acre site called the Reynolds North Industrial Park was opened in the late 1980s to meet a demand for smaller, fully developed business sites.

 In the early 1990s the corporation acquired and began the development of a new 750-acre tract located east of the Shenango River, known as Reynolds East.
 The United States Department of Commerce's Economic Development Administration contributed $990,000 to help get the park project off the ground.
-Overer 45 industrial, warehouse, and servicerelated operations are located at Reynolds.
+Over 45 industrial, warehouse, and service related operations are located at Reynolds.

 Still other Reynolds firms provided a wide variety of design and building services, warehouse distribution, auto repair and detailing, upholstering, miscellaneous storage, aluminum smelting, structural steel and building erection, metal recovery, hydrous ammonia distribution and technical engineering service to a 30-state area, paving contracting, auction services, telecommunication products and services, general construction, tin mill processing, retail building products, distribution of vinyl and aluminum siding, warehousing, general contracting, and warehouse operations.
 Also operating under the Reynolds Development umbrella are the Reynolds Water Company and the Reynolds Disposal Company.
 The original water company had a supply of five million gallons available daily, which was enough to supply a small city.